markterweele/windows-itpro-docs/windows/configuration/assigned-access/index.md

 ---
-title: What is Assigned Access?
+title: Assigned Access Overview
 description: Learn how to configure a Windows kiosk for single-app and multi-app scenarios with Assigned Access. ms.date: 02/27/2025 ms.topic: overview
 ---

-# What is Assigned Access?
+# Assigned Access overview

 Assigned Access is a Windows feature that you can use to configure a device as a kiosk or with a restricted user experience.